For Students - Maine NEW Leadership

 Educate • Engage • Empower

 Maine NEW Leadership is a six-day, non-partisan, residential, public leadership training program, provided at no cost to undergraduate college women from a variety of public and private, four- and two-year institutions throughout Maine.
 To be eligible, undergraduates must either be from Maine or attending college in Maine.
 Graduating college seniors are eligible to apply.
-The 2014 session will be held from May 30-June 4, 2014 at the University of Maine in Orono.
+The 2015 session will be held from May 28-June 2, 2015 at the University of Maine.
+Applications will be available in January 2015.
 Information on course credit is provided below.
 Maine NEW Leadership Video.
 This video shares the basic components of the Maine new leadership program and highlights the perspective of several graduates.
 Alumnae reveal that the experience was life-changing, drastically increasing their confidence, leadership skills, and initiative.
 All have become civic leaders in some way since their attendance at Maine new leadership.
 Please consider a donation to this important program, which is improving the lives of all Mainers through the ripple effect of our graduates civic leadership.

 By participating in the program, a diverse group of college women from Maine gain a greater awareness of their leadership potential, skills, and opportunities in civic life and public office.
 NEW Leadership ensures that new generations of Maine leaders understand the importance of running for office, taking part in campaigns, and engaging in public policy development.
 With the skills they have learned and the networks they have developed, participants are empowered and energized to emerge as political leaders.
 As one graduate of the Maine NEW Leadership program stated, “I left feeling inspired and having a new-found sense of enthusiasm for continuing to be a proactive member in Maine’s wonderful communities.
 I feel confident that I can make a difference.”